-Data Compression and variational inference with Variational Autoencoders
+Data Compression and generation with Variational Autoencoders

 Published: